kubernetes/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 [Download example](quobyte/quobyte-storage-class.yaml?raw=true)
 <!-- END MUNGE: EXAMPLE quobyte/quobyte-storage-class.yaml -->

-* **quobyteApiServer** API Server of Quobyte in the format http(s)://api-server:7860
+* **quobyteAPIServer** API Server of Quobyte in the format http(s)://api-server:7860
 * **registry** Quobyte registry to use to mount the volume.
 You can specifiy the registry as <host>:<port> pair or if you want to specify multiple registries you just have to put a comma between them e.q. <host1>:<port>,<host2>:<port>,<host3>:<port>.
 The host can be an IP address or if you have a working DNS you can also provide the DNS names.
 * **adminSecretName** secret that holds information about the Quobyte user and the password to authenticate agains the API server.
 * **adminSecretNamespace** The namespace for **adminSecretName**.
 Default is `default`.
 * **user** maps all access to this user.
 Default is `root`.
 * **group** maps all access to this group.
 Default is `nfsnobody`.
 * **quobyteConfig** use the specified configuration to create the volume.
 You can create a new configuration or modify an existing one with the Web console or the quobyte CLI.
 Default is `BASE`
-* **quobyteTenant** use the specified tenant to create/delete the volume.
+* **quobyteTenant** use the specified tenant ID to create/delete the volume.
 This Quobyte tenant has to be already present in Quobyte.
 Default is `DEFAULT`

 First create Quobyte admin's Secret in the system namespace.
 Here the Secret is created in `kube-system`: